• LAUNCH YOUR DREAM

 3. Teaching burlesque dancing and leading a women’s empowerment workshop in Melbourne, Australia, where I will co-teach with Ramona Staffeld, one of the world’s top lindy hop dance champions;

-4. Attending and performing at burlesque dance festivals in NOLA, Vegas, Austin, Denver, Toronto and more in 2013;
+4. Attending and performing at burlesque dance festivals in NOLA, Vegas, Austin, Denver, Toronto, and more;

 7. Getting paid handsomely to do full-day modeling gigs for “merchandising” (to appear on T-shirts and hats)